bioinf-mcb/MANIAC/README.md

 snakemake --cores 8 --quiet --snakefile MANIAC --configfile your-path-to-configuration-file.yml
 ```
 where `your-path-to-configuration-file.yml` is the full path to your configuration file.
 The type of the configuration file will determine whether MANIAC runs in the fragment mode or the BBH mode. `cores` should be adapted to the machine you are using to run MANIAC.

+If MANIAC ran into an error because of an issue (such as wrong installation) that you were able to correct, please delete the output directory before trying to run the pipeline again.

 ### Maniac Output Description